andrefernandes86/aws-cloudone-networksecurity/README.md

 -- username: administrator
 -- password: password

-- Connect on the Linux Instance where you executed the target script through http://public-ip
+- Connect on the Linux Instance where you executed the target script through http://private-ip (from the windows instance)

 ## Phase3 - Executing the Demo
 - Command Injection Menu